Curriculum

 print("This is a Python program.")

-Variables are a fundamental concept in any programming language, including Python.
 They act as containers that hold information which can change over time or remain constant throughout the program, depending on how they are used.
 Variables make your code flexible, allowing you to store, manipulate, and reference data as your program runs.

-is more descriptive than using a raw number.name = "Alice"
+age is more descriptive than using a raw number.name = "Alice"

 age = 25